DomDavis70/comic-viewer/README.md

 2. CI with Github Actions
 During the creation of the website, I wanted to create a CI process to build and test the code every single time a commit was merged in the repo.
 There were a couple of workflows added.

-The simplest section of the workflows is the building and testing steps in the [frontend and backend](https://github.com/DomDavis70/comic-viewer/blob/main/.github/workflows/frontend.yml) (There are separate workflows for each for easier management).
+The simplest section of the workflows is the building and testing steps in the [frontend and backend](https://github.com/DomDavis70/comic-viewer/blob/main/.github/workflows/frontend.yml).
+There are separate workflows for each for easier management.

 Ex.
 ```